 What steps do I need to complete prior to my Orientation experience?

-You should receive messaging in late April from the Office of New Student Programs, instructing you to register for an Orientation session and complete any necessary steps in advance of Orientation.
+You should receive messaging in late April from the Office of New Student Programs (ONSP), instructing you to register for an Orientation session and complete any necessary steps in advance of that session, including the UM virtual Orientation course.

-In addition, Ross has created a separate Ross Orientation Advising Day site.
-You must complete Modules 1 and 2 on this site prior to your Virtual Academic Advising Date (Advising Day).
+Once you complete the ONSP portion of the virtual Orientation course, you must complete the Ross School of Business portion.
+It is required that you complete every section of the Ross portion prior to your Advising Day.
 You will notice several other steps on this site that you must complete prior to your Advising Day, as well, including:

 - Complete the Math placement exam, UWrite placement exam, and a Foreign Language exam (if applicable) at least two weeks prior to your Advising Day.
 Please go here to learn more information and find links to complete placement exams.